seven5/seven5/go/bin/README.md

 #### Web mapping

-The root of a web application, such as one run with "runmyproj", is mapped from "/" to be "myproj/dart/myproj/web".
+The root of a web application, such as one run with "runnullblog", is mapped from "/" to be "nullblog/dart/nullblog/web".